AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

  </tbody>
 </table>

-After you’ve added the content, you can modify the completion criteria for the content.
+After you've added the content, you can modify the completion criteria for the content.

 In Prime, badges and skill are awarded based on Success  and Completion.
 If the learner has completed a course but is not successful, then the learner does not receive the badge and skill corresponding to the LO.